MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-conversion.md

 ### 3. Convert the C/AL TXT files to AL
 With C/AL exported to the new TXT format, you now convert the code to AL using the [The Txt2Al Conversion Tool](devenv-txt2al-tool.md).

-> [!NOTE]
-> If your solution contains .NET interoperability code, the following Txt2Al command line parameters should be used to achieve a conversion that requires less manual intervention:
+**Note** that if your solution contains .NET interoperability code, the following Txt2Al command line parameters should be used to achieve a conversion that requires less manual intervention:

 - ```--dotNetAddInsPackage``` should be used to point the conversion tool to an AL file containing declarations for the .NET types that represent .NET control addins.
 The file should be similar to: